-As the subdivision of this site occurred in 1918, before the setback requirements of the (Draft) Woollahra Residential Development Control Plan 1996 come into effect, the existing setback of the 1927 garage and man's quarters do not comply with the table in section 3.3.C3 of that Plan.
-Given that situation and the width and configuration of the site of Hawthornden, it would be inappropriate for the side setback dimensions specified in that table to be applied to future development on that site.
-Generally, however, any new subservient structure in the south-east section of the site should be set back no less than 7 metres from the eastern boundary, and 3 metres from the southern boundary
+The subdivision of this site occurred in 1918 and the existing setback of the 1927 garage and man's quarters do not comply with Council's general setback standards in this DCP.

+Given that situation and the width and configuration of the Hawthornden site, it may be inappropriate for the general side setback controls to be applied to future development on that site.
+Generally, however, any new subservient structure in the south-east section of the site should be set back no less than 7m from the eastern boundary, and 3m from the southern boundary.

-5.8 Pedestrian & vehicular access & parking
+G3.5.8 Pedestrian and vehicular access and parking

-- It would better suit the heritage value of Hawthornden to maintain the present arrangements for pedestrian and vehicular access. - If future owners were to consider that provision for visitor parking should be upgraded, Council is prepared to consider a proposal, provided it does not adversely affect the heritage fabric or cultural significance of the place.
+- C1 It would better suit the heritage value of Hawthornden to maintain the present arrangements for pedestrian and vehicular access. - C2 If future owners were to consider that provision for visitor parking should be upgraded, Council is prepared to consider a proposal, provided it does not adversely affect the heritage fabric or cultural significance of the place.

-6.0 Conservation incentives relating to Heritage Items
+G3.5.9 Conservation incentives relating to heritage items